 Restart the IME

 A device reboot or a manual restart of the Microsoft Intune Management Extension service clears the state and reruns the Win32 App poller.
-Now that the user session is fully live, the available pass succeeds, and required apps kick in immediately.
+Now that the user session is fully live, the available app pass succeeds, and required apps kick in immediately.
 But restarting the IME… that feels a bit off.

 Trigger an on-demand sync